Join In

 - He cheats a lot.

 The verb "to allot" means to give out, to apportion, to divide, or to distribute.
-(Other forms of the verb are "allots," "allotted," and "allotting.")Here are some examples of "allot" in a sentence:
+(Other forms of the verb are "allots," "allotted," and "allotting.")Examples of "allot" in sentences:

 - The peasant was allotted just 25m2 to grow his pumpkins.